Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ### 🚪❓⚙️ 802.11 Management Frames: `Authentication Request` & `Authentication Response`

+### Association Request and Response
+- The SSID information element is in a Beacon, Probe Request, Probe Response, Association Request and Reassociation request.
+The Association Response does not contain the SSID information element.
+The 802.11 association process verifies capabilities between a client STA and an access point.

 ### Reassociation Request & Response
 - The Association Request and Reassociation Request frames are nearly identical with the exception of the current AP address field.
 This field is used to assist in moving the STA association to the new access point.
 A STA can be associated to only one access point at a time.
+-